salesking/json_schema_tools/README.md

 * read schema files into a ruby hash
 * add schema properties to a class
-* convert a model(class instance) into it's schema markup
+* convert any object into it's schema json markup
 * clean parameters according to a schema (e.g. in an api controller)

 ## Usage